ethereum/ethereum-org-website/src/content/developers/docs/scaling/index.md

 description: An introduction to the different scaling options currently being developed by the Ethereum community.
 lang: en
 sidebar: true
-incomplete: true
 ---

 ## Scaling Overview {#scaling-overview}

-As the number of people using Ethereum has grown, the blockchain in its native form has reached certain capacity limitations.
+As the number of people using Ethereum has grown, the blockchain has reached certain capacity limitations.
 This has driven up the cost of using the network, creating the need for "scaling solutions."
-There are multiple solutions being researched, tested and implemented that take different approaches to achieving similar goals.
+There are multiple solutions being researched, tested and implemented that take different approaches to achieve similar goals.

 The main goal of scalability is to increase transaction speed (faster finality), and transaction throughput (high transactions per second), without sacrificing decentralization or security (more on [Eth2 vision](/eth2/vision/)).
 On the layer 1 Ethereum blockchain, high demand leads to slower transactions and nonviable gas prices.
 Increasing the network capacity in terms of speed and throughput is fundamental to the meaningful and mass adoption of Ethereum.